Hi Friends! Thanks for joining me again on the blog. If you’re new here, WELCOME! And if you’re a vet, WELCOME BACK!

 In classic Tiffany fashion she mentioned that giving birth was “ugly” and “it hurts!”
 Even though every woman may not share Tiffany’s views on labor and delivery I agree with her 100% as my labor and delivery was not a pretty sight.

 Trauma is subjective as what one person finds traumatic another person may not.
+In fact 34% of women experience birth trauma.
 My story is not like Tiffany’s as I did not have any major medical concerns or complications during my labor and delivery (aside from receiving oxygen).
 But personally (please note I said personally not professionally) I believe every woman experiences some form of physical or mental trauma from giving birth.
 But hey that is just me.

 Per the CDC (2019), Black women are 3x more likely to die during childbirth; therefore, it is possible Tiffany may have experienced some form of birth trauma as a result of feeling that her concerns where not taken seriously by the medical staff, or if you agree with my personal theory solely by giving birth.